- What are the drop off and pick up times for Day Camp & Socialization?

 - Can I watch while you socialize my dog?
 No, it is difficult to have the owner present while we are trying to get your dog to interact with the other dogs.
 Some dogs will only focus on their owner and get more anxious trying to get to their owner rather than trying to interact with the environment.
 We are working on creating a weekend class where we can incorporate owner’s and their dogs in a controlled social environment!
 Please be patient.
 In the meantime, we are happy to record their session and text it to you.
 We also upload A LOT of pictures and videos to our social media.

 - Does my dog have to be spayed/neutered?
 No, your dog does not have to be spayed/or neutered.
 We do NOT allow females in heat in the building, so please be sure to know when your female might go into heat and have an emergency contact ready in case they need to be picked up.
 Also, if we see any concerning behavior related to your dog being intact, we will let you know ASAP.
-Intact males can become a target to other neutered males because they smell different… we refer to it as your dog wearing “bad ass cologne”, if we notice your dog is attracting negative energy from other’s we will let you know.
+Intact males can become a target to other neutered males, if we notice your dog is attracting negative energy from other’s we will let you know.

 - What happens if my dog behaves aggressively?
 Dogs that may cause harm to us or other dogs will be conditioned to a muzzle.
 The muzzles we use are Baskerville Basket muzzles.
 They allow us to help the dog have safe interactions with us and other dogs.
 Your dog can drink water, eat food, and pant comfortably with these muzzles.
 It is not intended to keep their mouth shut or to punish them.
 It is an amazing tool that allows us to help your dog learn through close, safe interactions.
 For more information on muzzles please visit: The Muzzle Up!
 Project | Muzzle advocacy, Education, and Training (muzzleupproject.com)

 - Does the muzzle hurt my dog?
 No. The muzzle does not hurt your dog and it does not mean your dog is a bad dog.
-If your dog is not used to having something on their face ( i.e. a halti, gentle leader, transitional leash), it takes them a bit to get used to it.
+If your dog is not used to having something on their face (i.e., Halti, gentle leader, transitional leash), it takes them a bit to get used to it.
 Some dog’s skin is sensitive, so it can cause irritation.
-At the first sign of irritation we will notify you and put some fleece around the muzzle area that is causing irritation.
-There are many dogs that play and have a great time all while being muzzled.
-The muzzle just becomes part of the routine, like any other training tool (i.e. collar, harness, leash)
+At the first sign of irritation, we will notify you and put some fleece around the muzzle area that is causing irritation.
+There are many dogs that play and have a great time all while wearing a muzzle.
+The muzzle becomes part of the routine, like any other training tool (i.e. collar, harness, leash).

 - Can I bring pre-cooked food?
 Yes.
 We have a freezer and refrigerator to store food in.